justinchoi001/liferay-learn-0/commerce/user-guide/marketing/email-notifications/automating-store-emails-by-using-notification-templates/README.md

 # Automating Store Emails by Using Notification Templates

 Notifications are automated emails sent to users.
 To send email notifications, first create a _Notification Template_.
 Notification Templates define the notification sender, trigger, and content of an email notification.

-To use Liferay Commerce's Notifications feature, system administrators _first_ have to configure the Mail settings for Liferay Digital Experience Platform (DXP).
+    **Note:** To use Liferay Commerce's Notifications feature, system administrators _first_ have to configure the Mail settings for Liferay Digital Experience Platform (DXP).
 See [User Subscriptions and Mailing Lists](https://help.liferay.com/hc/en-us/articles/360017896652-Installing-Liferay-DXP#configuring-mail) for more information.

 Once the Mail settings have been configured, follow these steps to create a notification for a received order: